 Before filing an Invokana lawsuit, you should first consult with a doctor and mitigate your injuries.

 After that, begin to familiarize yourself with the steps of a civil lawsuit, so you know what to expect of your Invokana lawsuit.

 You will need to find an attorney to represent you as your Invokana lawyer.
-Hiring a personal injury lawyer is a very important step – choose a lawyer with experience in personal injury lawsuits and bad drug lawsuits.

 Do not wait to intiate your legal action – your state statute of limitations will limit the amount of time you have after discovering your injury to file an Invokana lawsuit.

 Your Invokana lawyer will help you determine compensatory damages and punitive damages, gather evidence to prove those damages, determine liability for those damages, and gain you compensation to cover your losses.

 At TorHoerman Law, we offer no-obligation, free case consultations for all potential Invokana lawsuit clients.

 Our firm works on a contingency fee basis, so we don’t get paid unless our clients do first.

 We are experienced in bad drug law, personal injury law, product liability law, and we have the reputation to back up our claim as a winning law firm.